Jbleezy/BO1-Reimagined/README.md

 * Reward: 90 second Death Machines for the rest of the match

 ### Call of the Dead
+* Players now start with Semtex
 * Removed zombie spawn delay at the beginning of a match
 * Decreased the delay between switching Pack-a-Punch locations from 100-120 seconds to 15 seconds
-* Zombies no longer take damage from the water
+* Zombies no longer take damage from the water when low on health

 #### Zipline
 * FOV no longer changes while riding the zipline